aswarren/p3_fqutils/asw_README.md

 *   **Trimming:** Remove adapter sequences and low-quality bases from reads using Trim Galore, improving downstream analysis accuracy.
 *   **Alignment:** Align reads to a reference genome using Bowtie2, producing BAM files and generating SamStat reports to evaluate alignment quality and coverage.
 *   **Paired-End Read Synchronization:** Employ Fastq-Pair to ensure proper synchronization of paired-end reads, addressing issues with unordered sequences or missing mates that can hinder downstream analyses like genome assembly.
+*   **Host Read Removal:** Utilize Hostile to eliminate reads originating from the host organism, enhancing the analysis of microbial or other target sequences in complex samples.

 ## Service Inputs